-The New Year’s Eve bowl schedule gets started with an intriguing game between the Virginia Tech Hokies of the ACC and the Cincinnati Bearcats of the AAC in the Military Bowl.
-Kickoff is set for noon EST on Monday, December 31, at Navy-Marine Corps Memorial Stadium in Annapolis, Maryland.
-The game will be broadcast on ESPN.
+The second weekend of bowl season gets started with a Friday matinee between the North Carolina Tar Heels of the ACC and the Temple Owls of the AAC in this year’s Military Bowl.
+Kickoff is at noon EST on Friday, December 27 at Navy-Marine Corps Memorial Stadium in Annapolis, Maryland.
+Fans can catch all of the action on ESPN.

 Oddsmakers list the Tar Heels as 5-point favorites with an over/under of 53.5 points.
 Click here to get all of the betting odds for this year’s college football bowl games.

 If nothing else, there was no shortage of excitement for North Carolina in Mack Brown’s return to Chapel Hill.
 The Tar Heels started the season with surprising wins over South Carolina and Miami, only to lose three in a row and six of their next eight games.
 But with their backs against the wall, the Tar Heels won their final two games of the season, including a blowout win of rival NC State, to get to 6-6 and qualify for a bowl.

 UNC fans could have rationalized an exciting 5-7 season, but they are surely more pleased about going to the program’s first bowl game since 2016.
 Now the goal is to secure a winning season and North Carolina’s first bowl victory since 2013.
 Fortunately, Brown is 13-7 in his career in bowl games, including a 3-2 record in his previous stint with the Tar Heels.

 As for Temple, they picked up where they left off last season despite two head coaching changes during the offseason.
 The Owls started the year 5-1, including wins over Maryland, Georgia Tech, and Memphis.
 Unfortunately for Temple, things evened out during the second half of the season, as they couldn’t keep up with some of the more dynamic offensive teams in the AAC.